deic-dk/pod_manifests/nextcloud_dev.md

 If the folder you mount is empty, it will be populated by a standard Nextcloud installation with minimal apps.
 If it is populated, it is assumed that this is from a previous installation and nothing will be changed - i.e. your files and the SQLite database with file information etc. will be kept.

-NOTICE: The above implies that on a first launch, you'll should have patience, as installing Nextcloud on an NFS volume will take minutes.
-Also, it is not adviced to run more than one pod off the same directory with this image.
+NOTICE: The above implies that on a first launch, you'll need patience, as installing Nextcloud on an NFS volume will take minutes.
+Also, it is not advised to run more than one pod off the same directory with this image.

 By providing a public SSH key you can access your pod via SSH.